anancap/cryptocurrencies/README.md

 12\.
 Cryptocurrencies have essentially no weight and they're easy to "take" across borders as one only needs a small digital file that can fit on a USB stick (or stored on a remote computer), and a short password.

 13\.
 To achieve consensus of the correct ledger without trust, a majority must approve transactions ([Fischer et al., 1985](https://doi.org/10.1145/3149.214121)).
 This is done through various mechanisms such as proof-of-work, proof-of-stake, etc. ([Xiao et al., 2020](https://doi.org/10.1109/COMST.2020.2969706)).
 Bitcoin, the most popular cryptocurrency, states this majoritarian requirement simply: "If a majority of CPU power is controlled by honest nodes" ([Nakamoto, 2008](https://bitcoin.org/bitcoin.pdf)).
 Similar majoritarian requirements apply to **all** cryptocurrencies with a public ledger ([Fischer et al., 1985](https://doi.org/10.1145/3149.214121)).
+The so-called "50%+1" problem is not just about double-spending, but applies to the entire cryptocurrency, including its protocol.

 13\.
 Cryptocurrencies hope that a combination of technical countermeasures and market incentives will disallow governments from asserting control as they did with gold and silver.